seungjun-green/PyTorch-Implementation/README.md

 ### DenseNet
-Following the DenseNet paper, I implemented DenseNet-BC, the version for ImageNet classification that has four dense blocks.
+Following the DenseNet paper, implemented DenseNet-BC with settings of {L=121, k=32}.